DistFlow Extensions for AC Transmission Systems: AC Power Flow

-Small phase angle differences are also a design imperative in AC power systems \cite{9780070359581} and it has been suggested that phase angle differences are typically less than $10$ degrees in practice \cite{Purchala:2005gt}.
+Small voltage angle differences are also a design imperative in AC power systems \cite{9780070359581} and it has been suggested that phase angle differences are typically less than $10$ degrees in practice \cite{Purchala:2005gt}.
 These constraints have not typically been incorporated in AC transmission test cases \cite{matpower}.
-However, recent work \cite{LPAC_ijoc,QCarchive} have observed that incorporating Phase Angle Difference (PAD) constraints, i.e.,
+However, recent work \cite{LPAC_ijoc,Hijazi2017,7763860} have observed that incorporating Voltage Angle Difference (VAD) constraints, i.e.,

 is useful in the convexification of the AC power flow equations.
-For simplicity, this paper assumes that the phase angle difference bounds are symmetrical and within the range $(- \bm \pi/2, \bm \pi/2 )$, i.e.,
+For simplicity, this paper assumes that the voltage angle difference bounds are symmetrical and within the range $(- \bm \pi/2, \bm \pi/2 )$, i.e.,

 but the results presented here can be extended to more general cases.
-Observe also that the PAD constraints \eqref{eq:pad_1} can be implemented as a linear relation of the real and imaginary components of $V_iV^*_j$ \cite{6822653}, i.e.,
+Observe also that the VAD constraints \eqref{eq:pad_1} can be implemented as a linear relation of the real and imaginary components of $V_iV^*_j$ \cite{6822653}, i.e.,

 and that equation \eqref{eq:line_s} can be used to express these in terms of the $S$ variables as follows,